Towards Generalist Foundation Model for Radiology by Leveraging Web-scale 2D&3D Medical Data: Evaluation

-In our evaluation, we adopt various standard metrics developed in the community, for example, F1 stands for ``F1 score'', ACC stands for ``Accuracy'', BLEU stands for ``BiLingual Evaluation Understudy''~\cite{papineni2002bleu}, ROUGE stands for ``Recall-Oriented Understudy for Gisting Evaluation''~\cite{lin2004rouge}.
-For BLEU and ROUGE we all use 1-gram by default.
+To evaluate the model's performance across a range of tasks, distinct evaluation metrics are employed based on the task type.
+For tasks with pre-defined answer choices, such as modality recognition and disease diagnosis, we adopted standard metrics developed in the community, for example, F1 stands for ``F1 score'', and ACC stands for ``Accuracy''.
+Conversely, for tasks involving open-ended responses, like report generation and visual question answering (VQA) and rationale diagnosis alternative evaluation metrics, like BLEU, ROUGE and BERT-sim are employed.
+BLEU stands for ``BiLingual Evaluation Understudy''~\cite{papineni2002bleu}, ROUGE stands for ``Recall-Oriented Understudy for Gisting Evaluation''~\cite{lin2004rouge}.
+BERT-sim stands for ``BERT similarity score'', the F1 BERT score between the generated answer and the correct answer~\cite{zhang2019bertscore}.
+For BLEU and ROUGE, if not specific pointing, we all use 1-gram by default.

-In addition, inspired by the score RadCliQ~\cite{yu2022evaluating} designed specific for evaluating generated chest X-ray reports, we also propose two new metrics, UMLS-Precision and UMLS-Recall, which aim to measure the overlapping ratio of medical-related words between ground truth and predicted response for common medical paragraphs.
-Specifically, given a pair of ground-truth and prediction sentences, we extract the medical-related words from them by using Unified Medical Language System (UMLS)~\cite{bodenreider2004unified}, and count the overlap words as true-positive.
-UMLS-Precision is defined following classical precision concept, \emph{i.e.}, the number of true-positive divides the whole generated medical-related word number.
-On the other hand, UMLS-Recall also follows the recall concept, \emph{i.e.}, the number of true-positive words divides the total number of medical-related words in ground-truth.
+In addition, inspired by the score RadCliQ~\cite{yu2022evaluating} designed specifically for evaluating generated chest X-ray reports, we also propose two new metrics, UMLS\_Precision and UMLS\_Recall, which aim to measure the overlapping ratio of medical-related words between ground truth and predicted response.
+Specifically, given a pair of ground-truth and prediction, we extract the medical-related words from them by using Unified Medical Language System (UMLS)~\cite{bodenreider2004unified}, and count the overlap words as true-positive.
+UMLS\_Precision is defined with classical precision concept, \emph{i.e.}, the number of true-positive divides the whole generated medical-related word number.
+On the other hand, UMLS\_Recall also follows the recall concept, \emph{i.e.}, the number of true-positive words divides the total number of medical-related words in ground truth.